Blessing Hands is a public charity dedicated to helping and

 receive and pass on to others.
 We are seeking to help students reach

 their full potential.
-They first help themselves and then are
+They first help themselves, and then they are

 expected to turn and bless others in the same way.